durantschoon/.spacemacs.d/README.md

 # .spacemacs.d
 spacemacs dot file(s)

+These days, I use emacs mostly on a mac (but also windows and linux).
+I have updated my [dot_files repo](https://github.com/durantschoon/dot_files/) so that when I make there on a new machine, it should install emacs/spacemacs with this custom directory so I don't have to manually run the commands listed below under "Install Emacs"

+Just as a quick reminder to myself, the way this generally works is that

+* **syl20bnr/spacemacs** repo is cloned into ~/.emacs.d
+* **durantschoon/.spacemacs.d.git** repo is cloned into ~/.spacemacs.d
+* The environment variable `SPACEMACSDIR` is set to tell spacemacs where to find my customizations (ie. ~/.spacemacs.d)

 ## Install Emacs

-These days, I use emacs mostly on a mac (but also windows and linux).

 On a mac: